 Admitted students have formally applied for admission and have been accepted to a graduate degree program.
 All coursework applied toward a Master of Science degree requires the prior approval of a degree-granting department usually in the form of a study plan.
 All departmental rules and regulations must be followed.
 Admitted students may be eligible for financial aid.

-1. Submit your Graduate Application to the university after reviewing your appropriate department instructions.
-Note: The application requirements for each department may vary – please be sure to check the department website or DEN@Viterbi Offerings page prior to applying.
+1. Review the steps for How to Apply and submit your Graduate Application to the university after reviewing your appropriate department instructions.
+Note: The application requirements for each department may vary - please be sure to check the department website or DEN@Viterbi Offerings page prior to applying.